|House Merryweather of Longtable|

 House Merryweather of Longtable is a noble house from the Reach.
 Their seat of Longtable is located at the confluence of the Mander and the Blueburn.
 Historically a prominent family of the Reach, House Merryweather has lost lands and wealth after Robert's Rebellion.

 Their blazon is a a golden horn of plenty spilling out apples, carrots, plums, onions, leeks, turnips, and fruits of many colors, over a white field bordered in gold.
 Their motto is "Behold our Bounty."

 During the Battle Beneath the Gods Eye in 43 AC, old Lord Merryweather joined the Lords Caswell and Peake in marching from the Reach to add their levies to King Maegor I Targaryen's host against Prince Aegon the Uncrowned.
 While Lords Merryweather and Caswell advanced against Aegon's host from the south, King Maegor quickly killed his young nephew and the battle turned into a rout.
 Old Lord Merryweather was later killed the following year by the outlawed Warrior's Sons who remained loyal to Ser Joffrey Doggett.

-When the Dance of the Dragons began, Lord Merryweather was among the lords at court loyal to Princess Rhaenyra Targaryen and imprisoned for his loyalties.
+When the Dance of the Dragons began in 129 AC, Lord Merryweather was among the lords at court loyal to Princess Rhaenyra Targaryen, for which he was imprisoned.
 Lord Merryweather was brought before the King's Justice and beheaded for refusing to bend the knee to King Aegon II Targaryen.
 Lord Ormund Hightower then led the siege of Longtable.
 When Lady Merryweather yielded the castle, Lord Hightower did her no harm, but stripped Longtable of its wealth and food before marching to Bitterbridge.
-Later during the First Battle of Tumbleton, levies from Longtable joined the blacks' host to fortify Tumbleton against the Hightowers.
+Later during the First Battle of Tumbleton, levies from Longtable joined the blacks's host to fortify Tumbleton against the Hightowers.